 Of course our heart also beats all the time and anywhere, but it is much harder to influence and to concentrate on.
 But if you feel comfortable with it you can work with this too.

 This is what I do:

-Listening to noise of my breathing as the air enters my nose and leaves my mouth.
+- Listening to the noise of my breathing as the air enters my nose and leaves my mouth.

-My body and my mind becoming one and start syncing, creating an amazing energy, giving me the power to be, really be.
+- My body and my mind become one and start syncing, creating amazing energy, giving me the power to be, really be.

 Today this process can take anything between 1 to 5 minutes and are the best minutes spent at any time.